mitchell360/map-maker/llm.md

 **Graph-Based Routing:**
 The system uses client-side Dijkstra shortest path on a preprocessed routing graph (11,031 nodes, 16,351 edges) built from the itiner-e Roman Roads dataset.
 This provides authentic ancient world routing without relying on external APIs.

+**OSRM Fallback Routing:**
+For locations outside the Roman road network (e.g., Mesopotamia, Arabia, Sinai Peninsula), the system automatically falls back to OSRM (Open Source Routing Machine) for modern road routing.
+Fallback routes are displayed with **dashed lines** to indicate they are modern approximations, not ancient Roman roads.
+A note in the travel info panel explains when fallback routes are used.

 **Connector Legs:**
 The straight-line distance from the user's location to the nearest road/port node is treated as land travel (walking to/from the network).
 This is semantically correct for historical travel.